 - Over 7,000 rare diseases have been identified.
 Out of these, 600+ are currently in gene therapy trials.
 Our mission is to put the focus on NF2 and convince leading labs to run NF2 gene therapy trials.

 - While each disease on its own is rare, 1 in 10 people are living with a rare disease.
 Every treatment that is developed helps to pave the way for other treatments.

 - Many cancers and benign tumors show mutations in the NF2 gene.
-A therapy for NF2 may also help in treatment of those cancers.
-In addition to curing NF2, help us cure sporadic vestibular schwannomas (formerly know as acoustic neuromas), meningiomas, breast cancer, prostate cancer, colorectal cancer, and mesothelioma, amongst many others.
+A therapy for NF2 may also help in treatment of those cancers and disorders.
+In addition to curing NF2, help us cure sporadic vestibular schwannomas (formerly know as acoustic neuromas), meningiomas, breast cancer, prostate cancer, colo-rectal cancer, and mesothelioma, amongst many others.